itJunky/my_own_vpnserver/README.md

 You can run it instantly on your virtual server.

-For it you need to run all commands on virtual server and set ip 127.0.0.1 in infrastructure.inventory file After download client.ovpn config comment out three lines by set # symbol like this
+For it you need just run all commands on virtual server After download client.ovpn config comment out three lines by set # symbol like this
 ```
 # script-security 2